 Build Out Your Digital Experience in Cycles

-Plan to redesign your website every year or smaller branding shifts every quarter.
+Plan to redesign your website every year or make smaller branding shifts every quarter.
 Some web developers use version control to map out the changes and apply updates to production.
-We’ve been redesigning our own site systematically over the past twenty years, and we’re excited to announce the release of version eight of our website.
+We’ve been redesigning our site systematically over the past twenty years, and we’re excited to announce the release of version eight of our website.
 Now it’s time to start planning for version nine.

 Keep Your Website Redesign Strategy Sharp and Effective